Rolduc

-Rolduc is the name of a medieval abbey located on the edge of the town of Kerkrade in the far south-east of the Netherlands.
+Rolduc is a medieval abbey located on the edge of the town of Kerkrade in the far south-east of the Netherlands.
 It is today a Roman Catholic seminary with an affiliated conference center.
 The abbey is a rijksmonument (Dutch national heritage site).
 It features on the official list of 100 top Dutch heritage sites, drawn up in 1990 by what is today the Rijksdienst voor het Cultureel Erfgoed (National Cultural Heritage Service).

 History

 In 1104, a young priest by the name of Ailbertus of Antoing founded an Augustinian abbey in the Land of Rode, near the river Wurm.
 The abbey was called Kloosterrade, which later became 's-Hertogenrade (Rode-le-Duc or Rolduc), after the ducal castle that was built across the Wurm.
 Ailbertus died in 1111 and his bones were later interred in the crypt.
 In 1136 the land of Rode, including the abbey, became the property of the Duchy of Limburg.
 Kloosterrade was considered to be their family church.
 Several dukes of Limburg are buried at Rolduc, such as Walram III, whose cenotaph can be found in the nave of the church.
 During the 12th and 13th century the abbey flourished.
 Several other communities were founded by Kloosterrade.
 In 1250 the abbey owned more than 3,000 hectares of land.

 During the 14th, 15th and 16th centuries times were harder for the abbey in both spiritual and material terms.
 The buildings were heavily damaged during the Eighty Years War.
 Materialistically, the abbey began to prosper again in the late 17th century when revenue was generated from the exploitation of coal mines.
 In around 1775, Rolduc employed 350 miners.

 The abbey was dissolved by the French in 1796 and the buildings were not used for 35 years.
 In 1815, when the United Kingdom of the Netherlands was formed (see Vienna Congress), the border was drawn through the ancient land of Rode, separating the abbey from the castle.
 The eastern part (including the castle) became Prussian Herzogenrath and the western part (including the abbey) became part of the Dutch municipality of Kerkrade.